Black Widow Spider Bite

 Self-Care at Home

 The options for home care are somewhat limited.
+Wash the area with soap and water.
 Both cold and warm compresses have been recommended, as have hot baths.
 Certainly, a hot bath would seem to be of value because the pain is due primarily to muscle spasm.
-Obviously, over-the-counter pain relievers such as acetaminophen and ibuprofen may be of value in mild cases.
+Over-the-counter pain relievers such as acetaminophen and ibuprofen may be of value in mild cases.
 Folk remedies have not proven to work.

 In general, extensive medical evaluation is not necessary.
 The exceptions are when the history of a black widow bite is not clear, if the bite was not witnessed, and when associated symptoms require the exclusion of more serious disorders, such as heart attack.

 In general, the person bitten by a black widow spider, who has pain severe enough to seek treatment at an Emergency Department, will require narcotic pain relief.
 Muscle relaxants given by injection may also be of value.
-Although calcium gluconate given through an IV has long been advocated, it does not seem to produce much relief of symptoms.
+A tetanus shot may also be given.

 Use of antivenin